List of Running Man special series

 Throughout the history of Running Man, special series have progressed with storytelling and movie-like episodes.
 Many of these series have been praised for their thrill and excitement, and are considered some of the more higher quality episodes of Running Man.

 Special series

 Yoo-mes Bond

-The Yoo-mes Bond series is famous for its protagonist, Yoo Jae-suk as Yoo-mes Bond, who is known to use a water gun to eliminate his foes to complete his missions.
+The Yoo-mes Bond series is famous for its protagonist, Yoo Jae-suk as Yoo-mes Bond (a parody of James Bond), who is known to use a water gun to eliminate his foes to complete his missions.
 This series features Yoo Jae-suk against the other Running Man members, who do not know Yoo Jae-suk's identity or mission.
 At the end of both episodes 91 and 140, the words "Yoo-mes Bond Never Die" appeared, hinting at future episodes in the series.
 These two episodes have been praised for being like a movie instead of a variety show.